jordancrouch/middle-earth-typing-trials/TESTING.md

 - Void HTML elements like `<input>` don't need a trailing slash (/).
 Using a trailing slash could interfere with unquoted attribute values.
 Consider removing the slash.
   - Prettier is used for code formatting on this project, and the philosophy it employs enforces trailing slash for self-closing tags.
 This can be ignored.

-Most warnings have been ignored given the reasons stated above, other than spelling corrections.
+Most warnings have been ignored given the reasons stated above, other than adding height and width attributes to images, and spelling corrections.
 No errors are shown, confirming that all pages have been validated and contain no syntax errors.

 #### Results